linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 02 FEDERAL FUNDS.md

 To explain the determinants of the federal funds rate, we present a simple model of the market for bank reserves.
 In this model, which incorporates the actions of both private banks and the Federal Reserve, the funds rate is competitively determined as that value which equilibrates the aggregate supply of reserves with the aggregate demand for reserves.<sup>3</sup>

 The aggregate demand for bank reserves arises from the public's demand for checkable deposits against which banks hold reserves.
 The aggregate quantity of checkable deposits demanded by the public falls as money market interest rates rise.
 Hence, the derived demand for bank reserves is negatively related to market interest rates.
 The aggregate demand schedule for bank reserves is shown in Figure 1, where $f$ is the funds rate and $R$ is aggregate bank reserves.<sup>4</sup>

 The aggregate stock of reserves available to the banking system is determined by the Federal Reserve.
 In principle, the Federal Reserve could choose to provide

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/0dd82cc9-82bb-421a-abee-63a93e8273b0/0289eda116acb90159a49165f713674417e07f3b163b9bf421a98c9f502364de.jpg)
 FIGURE 1

 the banking system with a fixed stock of reserves.
-If the Federal Reserve chose this strategy, a fixed stock of reserves,  $\widetilde{\mathbf{R}}$ , would be provided through Federal Reserve purchases of government securities.
+If the Federal Reserve chose this strategy, a fixed stock of reserves, $\widetilde{\mathbf{R}}$, would be provided through Federal Reserve purchases of government securities.
 The resulting funds rate would be $f^{*}$ in Figure 1, or the rate that equilibrates the aggregate supply of and the aggregate demand for bank reserves.

 Such a Federal Reserve operating procedure, known as total reserve targeting, is the focus of textbook discussions of monetary policy.
 The hallmark of total reserve targeting is that shifts in the market's demand for reserves are allowed to directly affect the funds rate.
 In practice, however, the Federal Reserve has never targeted total reserves.
 Instead, it has adopted operating procedures designed to smooth movements in the funds rate against unexpected shifts in reserve demand.<sup>5</sup> The simplest smoothing procedure is federal funds rate targeting, which involves selecting a narrow band, perhaps 50 basis points or less, within which the funds rate is allowed to fluctuate.
 Explicit federal funds rate targeting was employed by the Federal Reserve during the 1970s.

 The funds rate can be targeted directly by supplying, through open market purchases of U.S. Treasury securities, whatever aggregate reserves are demanded at the targeted rate.
-For example, if the Federal Reserve chose to peg the funds rate at  $f^{*}$  in Figure 1, it would have to accommodate a market demand for reserves of  $\overline{\mathbb{R}}$ .
-In principle, targeting either total reserves or the funds rate could yield the desired funds rate,  $f^{*}$ , so long as the Federal Reserve had precise knowledge of the position of the reserve demand locus.<sup>6</sup> There is, however, an important difference between these procedures.
+For example, if the Federal Reserve chose to peg the funds rate at $f^{*}$ in Figure 1, it would have to accommodate a market demand for reserves of $\overline{\mathbb{R}}$.
+In principle, targeting either total reserves or the funds rate could yield the desired funds rate, $f^{*}$, so long as the Federal Reserve had precise knowledge of the position of the reserve demand locus.<sup>6</sup> There is, however, an important difference between these procedures.
 With a total reserve target, market forces directly influence the funds rate.
 They have no direct effect under a funds rate target.
 Instead, they affect only the volume of total reserves that the Federal Reserve must supply to support its chosen funds rate target.

 Federal Reserve operating procedures become more complicated when reserves are provided by bank borrowing at the Federal Reserve's discount window.
 Figure 2 shows the relationship between the provision of reserves and the federal funds rate when there is discount window borrowing.
 The locus has a vertical segment and a nonvertical segment because reserves are provided to the banking system in two forms, as nonborrowed and as borrowed reserves.
 Nonborrowed reserves (NBR) are supplied by the Federal Reserve through open market purchases, while borrowed reserves (BR) are provided by discount window lending.

 The distance between the vertical segment of the reserve provision locus and the vertical axis is determined by the volume of nonborrowed reserves.
-The reserve provision locus is vertical up to the point where the funds rate ( $f$ ) equals the discount rate ( $d$ ) because, when the funds rate is below the discount rate, banks have no incentive to borrow at the discount window.
+The reserve provision locus is vertical up to the point where the funds rate ($f$) equals the discount rate ($d$) because, when the funds rate is below the discount rate, banks have no incentive to borrow at the discount window.
 Conversely, when the funds rate is above the discount rate, borrowers obtain a net saving on the interest cost of reserves.
-This net saving consists of the differential ( $f - d$ ) between the funds rate and the discount rate.
+This net saving consists of the differential ($f - d$) between the funds rate and the discount rate.
 In administering the discount window the Federal Reserve imposes a noninterest cost of borrowing which rises with volume: higher borrowing increases the likelihood of costly Federal Reserve consultations with bank officials.
 Banks tend to borrow up to the point where the expected consultation cost of additional borrowing just offsets the net interest saving on that borrowing.
 Consequently, borrowing tends to be greater the larger the spread between the funds rate and the discount rate.
 Hence, the reserve provision locus is positively sloped for funds rates above the discount rate.

 Discount window borrowing plays a role in determining the funds rate whenever the Federal Reserve restricts the supply of nonborrowed reserves so that the funds rate exceeds the discount rate.
 In that case, the banking system's demand for reserves is partially satisfied by borrowing at the discount window.
 If the